Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Discussion

 \subsection{Comparing Photometry Ranking to Dynamical Assumptions}

-The deconfuser currently makes no assumptions about the dynamical stability of systems when fitting orbits to planet detections.
-This means that detections can potentially be fit with orbits that have very different mutual inclinations or eccentricities, depending on the observations.
-The photometry ranking scheme presented in this work also does not consider the dynamical stability of systems.
+The combined deconfuser currently makes no assumptions about the dynamical stability of systems when fitting orbits to planet detections.
 In the context of orbit deconfusion, one might consider discarding solutions with high mutual inclinations or eccentricities as being physically implausible.

-In many cases examined here, the photometrically favored solution corresponds to what could be considered the more ``dynamically probable" solution (i.e., lower eccentricities and mutual inclinations), and rejecting the higher inclination/eccentricity options would lead to the same result.
+In many cases examined here, the photometrically favored solution corresponds to what could be considered the more ``dynamically probable'' solution (i.e., lower eccentricities and mutual inclinations), and rejecting the higher inclination/eccentricity options would lead to the same result.
 This is true for all systems in the medium and low inclination groupings.
 However, this is not true for three of the high inclination systems.
-In systems like high inclination system seven, where both orbit solutions have comparable inclinations and eccentricities for all planets (within 3$^\circ$ in inclination and 0.04 in eccentricity), removing a system based on higher inclination/eccentricity would result in selecting the ``worst" orbit configuration.
+In systems like high inclination system seven, where both orbit solutions have comparable inclinations and eccentricities for all planets (within 3$^\circ$ in inclination and 0.04 in eccentricity), removing a system based on higher inclination/eccentricity would result in selecting the ``worst'' orbit configuration.

 A significant fraction of known exoplanet systems exhibit eccentricities greater than 0.1.
-Of the systems with measured eccentricities, 46\% have $e>0.1$ and 27\% have $e > 0.2$ \citep{Christiansen2025arXiv250603299C}.
+Of the systems with measured eccentricities, 46\% have $e>0.1$ and 27\% have $e > 0.2$ \cite{Christiansen2025PSJ.....6..186C}.
 Therefore, while dynamical stability is an important and necessary criterion for deconfusion, photometry provides a critical, independent discriminator for deconfusion decisions.